3 charged in Florida street racing death of Jeromesville mother

 TAMPA, Fla. — Three people accused in the street racing death of an Ohio woman are out of jail as Florida authorities continue investigating the crash that also critically injured the woman’s 21-month-old daughter.

-Tampa police said in a news release that a 17-year-old in a Nissan was racing 18-year-old Cameron Herrin on a street that runs alongside Tampa Bay Wednesday when Herrin’s Mustang hit 24-year-old Jessica Reisinger, of Jeromesville.
+Tampa police said in a news release that a 17-year-old in a Nissan was racing 18-year-old Cameron Herrin on a street that runs alongside Tampa Bay Wednesday when Herrin’s Mustang hit 24-year-old Jessica (Reisinger) Raubenolt, of Jeromesville.
 She was pushing daughter Lillia in a stroller.

 Police said Herrin’s 20-year-old brother Tristan Herrin was riding in the Mustang.